Nishi01999/DevOps---Journey/DockerImageHandOn/read.md

 ~

 Step 3 — Build the Image
-docker build -t yourusername/my-first-docker-image:latest .
+docker build -t knishi1999/my-first-doc-image:v1 .
 The . at the end means "look for Dockerfile in current directory" Latest : tag to unify docker image id.
 Yourusername: username of docker from which we logged in
-my-first-docker-image: this is the repo that we will use.
+my-first-doc-image: this is the repo that we will use.

 Inside your username there will be a repo that is going to be created.